-II.
+III.
 REASONABLE COUNTRY OF ORIGIN INQUIRY

-For 2016, we conducted in good faith a reasonable country of origin inquiry ("RCOI") designed to determine whether any of the Conflict Minerals in our Covered Products originated in a Covered Country, or came from recycled or scrap materials.
-To collect country of origin information from our suppliers, we conducted a supply chain survey with our suppliers using the Conflict Minerals Reporting Template ("CMRT") developed by the Conflict Free Sourcing Initiative (the "CFSI").
-We utilized the CFSI's CMRT to request that our suppliers identify the facilities used to process the Conflict Minerals included in our Covered Products and their countries of origin.
-During the reporting period ended December 31, 2016, we received responses from approximately 96% of our in-scope suppliers.
-Refer to our "Facilities used to Process and Country of Origin" section for a summary of the country of origin information collected for each of the conflict minerals.
+For 2018, we conducted in good faith a reasonable country of origin inquiry ("RCOI") designed to determine whether any of the Conflict Minerals in our Covered Products originated in a Covered Country, or came from recycled or scrap materials.
+To collect country of origin information from our suppliers, we conducted a supply chain survey with our suppliers using the Conflict Minerals Reporting Template ("CMRT") maintained by the RMI.
+We utilized the RMI's CMRT to request that our suppliers identify the facilities used to process the Conflict Minerals included in the supply chain of our Covered Products and their countries of origin.
+During the reporting period ended December 31, 2018, we received responses from approximately 87% of our in-scope suppliers.
+Refer to our "Facilities Used to Process the Necessary Conflict Minerals and Countries of Origin" section for a summary of the country of origin information collected for each of the Conflict Minerals.